Documentary Wedding Photography

 However I also believe in the importance of some formal photography, especially a few group shots of close family and friends.
 The trick is to get the balance right, so I normally advise five or six sets to avoid this part of the day taking too much time.
 This will allow you to return to the party and have a drink and chat with your guests, which is after all why you invited them.

 I have a little saying I often repeat to clients, “The photographs should be about the day and not the day about the photography”.
 I feel if you keep true to this statement the documentary ethos will withstand the slight detour.

 At your discretion you can also choose to have a few pictures of just the two of you, this will allow me to select the background and utilise your chosen venue.
 This normally only takes a few minutes but will provide you with a few nice images to anchor the natural documentary imagery.

 Documentary wedding photography, when done well, possess an honesty and truth, properties which are often under estimated.
 It provides images which have the ability to transcend fashion and time.
 Concentrating on the beauty of human interaction at its most fundamental level, of love and friendship.

-Please contact me with any further questions or to check availability.
-A postal address is required to receive full price information.
+Please contact me with any questions or to check pricing and availability.

 I only accept a limited number of weddings per year so unfortunately I am unable to reserve any date without a completed booking form and paid deposit.